SumitMgithub/Business_Insights_360/README.md

 As an enthusiastic Data Analyst, I have crafted comprehensive reports using **Power BI** that provide invaluable insights for various departments, enabling them to make well-informed, data-driven decisions.
 These reports encompass the domains of Finance, Sales, Supply Chain, and Marketing, and offer an Executive view, meticulously tracking Key Performance Indicators (KPIs) across all organizational sectors.

+                                  Click this link to engage with the live Power BI project:  **https://www.novypro.com/project/business-insights-360-64**

 📈**Financial View:**
 Delve deep into the Profit and Loss statements, analyze the trends in Net Sales Performance, and conduct an examination of top-performing Products and Customers using various criteria.